10 signs you have anxiety

 7. You have flashbacks

-Maybe thereβs a specific reason for your anxiety.
-Perhaps you also have a little pinch of post-traumatic stress disorder (PTSD).
-Reliving a disturbing or traumatic event βa violent encounter, the sudden death of a loved one βis a trademark of PTSD, which shares features with anxiety.
-Until very recently, PTSD was seen as a type of anxiety disorder rather than a stand-alone condition.
+Maybe there’s a specific reason for your anxiety.
+Perhaps you also have post-traumatic stress disorder (PTSD).
+Reliving a disturbing or traumatic event —a violent encounter, or the sudden death of a loved one —is a trademark of PTSD, which shares features with anxiety.

-However, flashbacks may occur with other types of anxiety as well.
-Some research, including a 2006 study in the Journal of Anxiety Disorders, suggests that some people with social anxiety haveΒ PTSD-like flashbacksΒ of experiences that might not seem obviously traumatic, such as being publicly ridiculed.
+Some research, including a 2006 study in the Journal of Anxiety Disorders, suggests that some people with social anxiety have PTSD-like flashbacks of experiences that might not seem obviously traumatic, such as being publicly ridiculed.
 These people may even avoid events, situations, or reminders of the experience.

-8. You donβt trust easily
+8. You don’t trust easily

-9. You canβt sit still
+9. You can’t sit still

-10. You donβt see yourself how others do
+10. You don’t see yourself how others do

 Self-esteem is the opinion you have of yourself.
 When you have healthy self-confidence, you tend to feel positive about yourself and life in general.
-It makes you able to deal with lifeβs ups and downs better.
-However, when your self-esteem is low, you tend to see yourself in a more negative and critical light βmaking it feel almost impossible to overcome the challenges life throws at you.
+It makes you able to deal with life’s ups and downs better.

-Perhaps you find it difficult to live up to other peopleβs expectations of you, or even to your own?
-The thing is, you donβt have to feel this way forever.
+Perhaps you find it difficult to live up to other people’s expectations of you, or even to your own?
+The thing is, you don’t have to feel this way forever.

 Macey Bee

 Mental health issues are nothing to be ashamed of.
-Iβm a writer to the bones.
+I’m a writer to the bones.
 Quotes and music are my life.
-Letβs change the world one word at a time.
+Let’s change the world one word at a time.